SeleniumHQ/www.seleniumhq.org/README.md

 * Python          http://python.org
 * Sphinx-build    http://sphinx.pocoo.org

-To build the docs and run locally (command line):
+To build the docs and run locally(get to command line/terminal from the folder where project is downloaded into):

     mvn appengine:devserver